hoangkhacphuc/MySQL_Block_port_3306/README.md

 - Delete the files `'exclude_folders.txt'` and `'list_folders.txt'`.

 ### How to Use
 To run this program, you need to download it and unzip it.
-Then copy the file `'fix_blocked_port_mysql.bat'` and place it in the `'\xampp\mysql`' folder corresponding to where you installed it.
+Then copy the file `'fix_blocked_port_mysql.bat'` and place it in the `'\xampp\mysql'` folder corresponding to where you installed it.
 Finally, just double click on the 'fix_blocked_port_mysql.bat' file to run it.

 >Note: You can find it by opening the Xampp Control Panel and selecting Explorer on the right.